Hotel Ukraine: Post-independence

 In 2001, it was rebranded as Hotel "Ukrayina", in honour of the 10th anniversary of the independence of Ukraine.
+The Bridge over Instytutska Street was opened in 2002, giving pedestrians easy access between Hotel Ukraine and the October Palace.

 The hotel became a vantage point for journalists covering the Euromaidan in 2013 and the Revolution of Dignity the following year.
+When part of Instytutska Street was renamed to the Alley of Heroes of the Heavenly Hundred on 30 January 2015, Hotel Ukraine's address changed accordingly.

 Previously, the hotel was state-owned, belonging to the State Management of Affairs.
 In 2024, however, the hotel was privatized and auctioned off to businessman Maksym Krippa for ₴2.5 billion.

+On 24 May 2026, the hotel sustained damage during a missile attack from the Russo-Ukrainian War, but maintained operations.